 The Self Help Center sets attorney appointments for a nominal fee of $1 per minute with a minimum of $15 and a maximum of $60.
 Fees paid by the litigants fund the Self Help Center attorneys and no person is turned away based upon income.
 To date, over 6,000 appointments have been scheduled in the three Pinellas County locations.
 In addition to setting attorney appointments, the Self Help Center also provides specialized software that assists in filling out forms, maintains and sells packets for civil court actions, provides notary services and processes copy requests.

 The Clerk of the Courts Self Help Center is a collaborative effort between the Clerk of the Circuit Court, the Sixth Judicial Circuit, the Community Law Program and the Clearwater Bar Association.

-Visit the Self Help Center website
+Visit the Self Help Center website for more information.

 2010: The CUNY School of Law’s Community Legal Resource Network (CLRN)

 The Community Legal Resource Network (CLRN) provides technical training and professional support to CUNY law graduates in solo and small practices.
 Since its inception in 1998, CLRN has effectively demonstrated that providing lawyers with practical training and support enables them to increase the amount of time they can spend delivering pro bono and low bono services, and to ensure the enhanced availability of high-quality representation in legally underserved sectors of New York City.

 The network has over 300 attorneys in place throughout New York City.
 Participating lawyers receive low-cost continuing legal education that is focused on community-based lawyering, practice start-up assistance and skills training, peer mentoring, listserv participation and networking opportunities.